-Quality watchdog, Australian Aged Care Quality Agency (AACQA), has initiated a consumer feedback measure and published a report relative to the community aged care context.
-With the assistance of La Trobe University, the agency is able to study and evaluate what influences older Australians to choose the care they want, and how they assess the services residential aged care facilities provide.
+Quality watchdog, Australian Aged Care Quality Agency (AACQA), has initiated a consumer feedback measure and published a report relative to the community and residential aged care context.
+With the assistance of La Trobe University, the agency or facility is able to study and evaluate what influences older Australians to choose the care they want, and how they assess the services residential aged care facilities provide.

 Why welcome consumer feedback?

 It’s important for health or aged care providers to know what their patients or residents think of their services.
 By doing so they can measure consumer satisfaction and know if their services meet patient needs and expectations.
 It also enables them to create and offer better experiences, promote transparency, forge better relationships, and improve consumer retention.
 When residents (and their families) are satisfied and happy in their environment and with the care they receive, they will be more likely to stay in that facility.